Paevjc/Backtesting-Framework/README.md

 3\.
 Use the indicator parameters to generate buy / sell signals for any given stock.
 We shall let the technical signal be:

-&nbsp;   o = 'nil',
+    o = 'nil',

-&nbsp;   1 = 'buy' signal,
+    1 = 'buy' signal,

-&nbsp;   -1 = 'sell' signal
+    -1 = 'sell' signal

-&nbsp;   This means that whenever a stock has indication that it is overbought, we sell with signal -1 and vice versa.
+    This means that whenever a stock has indication that it is overbought, we sell with signal -1 and vice versa.